kukuu/NodeServer/secure-back-end-api/README.md

 ## Note

-server.js has been extendd and revisioned to final-server.js
+server.js has been extended and revisioned to final-server.js

 THIS CONCLUDES THE SECURE BACKEND API!
 HAPPY READING --)